AXIHIXA/Memo/notes/py/numpy.md

         [ 3.+0.j, 4.+0.j]])
         ```
         - transform sequence of sequence into 2D arrays, sequence of sequence of sequence into 3D arrays, and so on
-    - `numpy.zeros`, `numpy.ones`
+    - `numpy.zeros`, `numpy.ones`, `numpy.empty`
-        - create arrays with initial placeholder content
+        - create arrays with initial placeholder content, or
+        - initial content is random and depends on the state of the memory
         - `dtype` by default is `float64`
         ```
         >>> np.zeros((3, 4))